Rigidity results for $L^p$-operator algebras and applications: Abstract

 \section{Abstract}

-For $p\in [1,\I)$, we show that every unital $L^p$-operator algebra contains a unique maximal $C^*$-subalgebra, which we call the $C^*$-core.
-When $p\neq 2$, the $C^*$-core of an $L^p$-operator algebra is abelian.
+For $p\in [1,\infty)$, we show that every unital $L^p$-operator algebra contains a unique maximal $C^*$-subalgebra, which is always abelian if $p\neq 2$.
 Using this, we canonically associate to every unital $L^p$-operator algebra $A$ an \'etale groupoid $\calG_A$, which in many cases of interest is a complete invariant for $A$.
-By calculating this groupoid for large classes of examples, we obtain a number of rigidity results that display a stark contrast with the case $p=2$; the most striking one being that of crossed products by essentially free actions.
+By identifying this groupoid for large classes of examples, we obtain a number of rigidity results that display a stark contrast with the case $p=2$; the most striking one being that of crossed products by topologically free actions.

-These rigidity results give answers to questions concerning the existence of homomorphisms or isomorphisms between different algebras.
-Among others, we show that for the $L^p$-analog $\Otp$ of the Cuntz algebra, there is no isometric isomorphism between $\Otp$ and $\Otp\otimes_p\Otp$, when $p\neq 2$.
+Our rigidity results give answers to questions concerning the existence of isomorphisms between different algebras.
+Among others, we show that for the $L^p$-analog $\Otp$ of the Cuntz algebra, there is no isometric isomorphism between $\Otp$ and $\Otp\otimes^p\Otp$, when $p\neq 2$.
 In particular, we deduce that there is no $L^p$-version of Kirchberg's absorption theorem, and that there is no $K$-theoretic classification of purely infinite simple amenable $L^p$-operator algebras for $p\neq 2$.
+Our methods also allow us to recover a folklore fact in the case of C*-algebras ($p=2$), namely that no isomorphism $\Ot\cong \Ot\otimes\Ot$ preserves the canonical Cartan subalgebras.

 {\Alph{theoremintro}}